\ \_________\ \____________\ \___

 The existence of a (root owned, non-root-unwritable) file at

-However, it will contain configuration necessary to re-enable it (with brs
+However, it will contain configuration necessary to re-enable it (with brs).

 The defaults are in general fairly good.
-To set the client
+To set the client to use the default

 configuration, simply include "framework = default" as the only content, like so: